A statistical method for crack pre-detection in 3D concrete images: Crack detection as a change-point problem

-In other words, FWER signifies the probability of committing one or more false discoveries within a family of tests while FDR is a measure of the expected value of the proportion of false positives among the rejected null hypotheses.
-The concept of p-values, serving as a quantitative measure of evidence against a null hypothesis, is central to our discussion.
-In crack detection scenarios with a large number of hypotheses ($N$), the objective is often to maximize discoveries.
-Traditional methods controlling FWER can be overly restrictive, leading to conservative tests and reduced power.
-In such cases, stringent FWER control may miss the detection of true positives.
-As an alternative, controlling FDR allows for a higher level of false $H_0$ rejections while enhancing test power.
-This adaptability is crucial in crack detection, where achieving a balance between sensitivity and control reveals meaningful patterns.
+In other words, FWER is the probability of committing one or more false discoveries within a family of tests while FDR is the expected value of the proportion of false positives among the rejected null hypotheses.
+In crack detection scenarios with a large number of hypotheses ($M$ is very large), the objective is often to maximize discoveries.
+Early approaches, such as the Šidák correction \cite{sidak67}, aimed to rigorously control the Family-Wise Error Rate (FWER) to prevent inflation of the probability of making at least one false discovery.
+Subsequent methods, introduced by \cite{hochberg1988, holm79}, included step-down and step-up procedures that dynamically adapt based on observed p-values, striking a balance between error control and sensitivity.
+In large-scale hypothesis testing in general, and in crack detection in particular, one can relax the rejection rule, allowing for more false positives and increased power.
+As an alternative, controlling FDR allows for a higher level of false $H_0$ rejections while enhancing test power \cite{Benjamini1995,sarkar2022local,cao2022optimal}.
 The well-known Benjamini-Hochberg procedure \cite{Benjamini1995}, a step-up approach, effectively controls FDR at a pre-specified level $\alpha$ under the assumption of independence among hypotheses.
+However, LAWS procedure \cite{cai2021} offers an alternative to settings where independence or weak dependence among hypotheses does not hold, allowing modifies p-values adaptively by incorporating local sparsity information, opening for more precise adjustments in spatially or temporally dependent data.
+This is a flexible, data-driven approach that deals with independent and dependent cases effectively, offering an alternative to methods like AdaPT \cite{lei2018} and SABHA \cite{lit2019}, which require substantial prior knowledge or complex modeling.
+For each hypothesis $\theta \in \Theta$, the locally adjusted $p$-value following the construction of \cite{cai2021} is defined as $ p^w(\theta) = \min\left(1, \frac{p(\theta)}{w(\theta)}\right), $ where $w(\theta)$ is a weight determined by the local sparsity, given by: $ w(\theta) = \frac{1 - \hat{\pi}(\theta)}{\hat{\pi}(\theta)}, $ and $\hat{\pi}(\theta)$ is an estimate of the proportion of true null hypotheses in the local neighborhood of $\theta$.
+The local sparsity $\hat{\pi}(\theta)$ is computed using a kernel-based approach: